A Motorsports Timeline

 2021 and Beyond

 LNGA still enjoys a meaningful partnership with TRD, as Toyota continues to have success in NASCAR’s top levels of competition.
-Additionally, Cal continues to branch out into other forms of motorsport, both familiar and unfamiliar, with teams like Andy McMillin Racing (Off-Road), MG1 Motorsports (Ferrari Challenge), and WIN Autosport (LMP2).
+Cal continues to branch out into other forms of motorsport, both familiar and unfamiliar, with teams like Andy McMillin Racing (Off-Road), MG1 Motorsports (Ferrari Challenge), and WIN Autosport (LMP2).